openshift/enhancements/enhancements/arbiter-clusters.md

 ### API Extensions

-The `config.infrastructure.controlPlaneTopology` enum will be extended to include `ArbiterHighlyAvailable`
+The `installConfig` will include a `install-config.controlPlane.arbiterNode` bool flag to denote arbiter infra structure.

 ### Topology Considerations